How to Measure Radius Corners

 If you opt for the fashionable radius corner option within our bespoke service you may need to supply some measurements (though we also cut to standard supplied manufacturer’s radii).
 However, if you are trying to match your kitchen worktop to a curved corner already present in your space — say a door or a cabinet — please supply us with the model number and we can do our best to identify the measurements ourselves.

 If it does transpire that you will need to supply the measurements for the radius corner, we do advise utilising a measuring square.
 If you do not have access to this kind of equipment, do not panic — we appreciate that the task can seem a little daunting!
 Never fear: there are other ways to obtain these measurements.
-Whatever the worktop — be it for a solid oak worktop or beech worktop — Worktop Express® have composed some easy-to-follow instructions for your convenience.
+Whatever the worktop — be it a solid oak worktop or beech worktop — Worktop Express® has composed some easy-to-follow instructions for your convenience.

 Taking the measurements